CoolColdUK/planning-poker/instructions/day2.md

 once again, there is no useHistory in this version of react-router-dom. also this hook becomes fairly messy, is it possible to split it into multiple hooks instead?

+## Question 31

+arriving in the room does not add me to the user list